 Linux Articles listed under "Create a DOS Bootable USB"

-Creating a DOS Bootable USB Flash drive to "Boot DOS from USB", is not very complicated.
+Creating a DOS Bootable USB Flash drive to "Boot DOS from USB", can be complicated.
 However, a tool called Rufus, created by Pete Batard, can make this task simple.
-Rufus can also be used to create a Bootable USB version of a given distro from an ISO File.
-Rufus is similar in appearance and operation to the HP USB Format tool "HPUSBFW.exe", and shares many of the same features.
+Rufus can also be used to create a Bootable USB version of a given distro from an ISO or image File.
+Rufus was originally similar in appearance and operation to the HP USB Format tool "HPUSBFW.exe", and shares many of the same features.
 However, Rufus is Open Source.

 NOTE: This post was written in 2011.
-Rufus has since evolved into a tool that can be used to install many different distributions to USB.
+Rufus has since evolved into a tool that can be used to format, create master boot records, and install ISO or Image based distributions to USB.